MilesJoseph/Crypto_Kaggle_Competition/README.md

 So, all in all...kind of a bummer.
 I didn't realize there was an issue until near the end of my work when I looked at the leaderboard adn saw that the first few hundred people have perfect scores and did one minute of research.

+Very helpful explanations from Julian Peller and much credit is due to him for giving an honest and transparent explantion.

 ## Side Note

-The read me in the notebooks under the 'notebook' section have extensive explanations of my exploration and model development.
+The read me in the notebooks under the 'notebook' section have extensive explanations of my exploration and model development with particularly detailed explanations of Light GBM.
 ## Project Organization

 The file organization of this project uses Cookie Cutter.
 Cookie Cutter is a great way to organize data science projects.
 For kaggle competitions, it ma be a little uneccessary, but it is helpful to get in the practice of using this structure for all personal projects or work.